-A hard truth is that you cannot trust others unless you trust yourself.
+A hard truth is that you cannot trust others until you can trust yourself.

-Trusting yourself means honoring your experience.
-So if something feels off to you, trust it.
+On the other hand, trusting yourself means honoring your own experience.
+There is an old belief that children should be seen and not heard.
+If you grew up hearing this, it made you discount your perceptions.
+So if something feels off to you, pay attention.
 Don't dismiss it or call yourself crazy.

 - Something in your current relationship is causing you not to trust.